guidou44/ComputerMonitoring/README.md

 </configuration>
 ```

-- if you want packet capture to work, you need to have winpcap installed on computer because pcap uses its dll
+- if you want packet capture to work, you need to have [WinPcap](https://www.winpcap.org/install/) installed on computer because pcap uses its dll

+## Tests

+Run the script [Run_Tests](ComputerRessourcesMonitoring\Run_Tests.bat) in folder [ComputerRessourcesMonitoring](ComputerRessourcesMonitoring)